 Everyone would agree about poetry’s value as an insight into the people and the time period when it was written.
 But did you know that you could teach your kids character using Biblical poetry, such as the psalms?

 One of the most valuable ways to use poetry is to teach your kids character.
 And this is especially true when you teach your kids character using Biblical poetry.
-Kids don’t always recognize the Psalms as poetry, partly because it doesn’t rhyme.
+Kids don’t always recognize psalms as poetry, partly because it doesn’t rhyme.
 (Not that all poetry rhymes!)
 But Biblical poetry, as expressed in the book of Psalm, is Hebrew poetry.

 But instead of repeating sounds, Hebrew poetry has repeating ideas.
 Teaching character using the psalms gives you a great opportunity to examine attributes of God as well as those character qualities we want to instill in our children.